cut4cut/spikennet/README.md

 # spikennet

 This repo include implementation of spiking differential neural network (SDNN) and examples of learning SDNN on 3 experimental datasets (`winter`, `flights`, `optokinetics`).
 All datasets contain records of the angles of rotation of the eye and head which describe the vestibulo-ocular reflex (VOR).
+Fig below show identification of VOR by SDNN with izhikevich activation function.

 <p align="center">
 <img align="middle" src="./report/articl_plot_0.png" alt="SDNN Demo" width="800" height="450" />